What Breast Implants Are Right for Me?

 - Less prone to rippling than saline implants

-- Highly cohesive, so in the unlikely event of a rupture, the silicone gel can be removed, along with the shell
+- Highly cohesive, so the gel and the shell can be removed in the unlikely event of a rupture

-Although silicone was removed from the market two decades ago to determine safety, the new generation of silicone gel implants is durable and safe.
-Potential disadvantages to silicone gel implants include a slightly larger incision, and the need for regular screening.
+Silicone gel implants were removed from the market three decades ago to determine their safety and then returned to the market in 2006.
+Moreover, the newer generations of silicone gel implants are even more durable than before.
+Potential disadvantages to silicone gel implants include a slightly larger incision and a recommendation for regular screening.

 “Gummy Bear” Implants